superm1/FastFlowLM/docs/how-it-works.md

       kicker: "Parallel-by-design"
       title: "Fine-grained orchestration on XDNA"
       body: |
-        The Ryzen AI chip blends an iGPU and an always-on NPU, both rated at 12 TFLOPS bf16 compute.
         While the GPU enjoys 125 GB/s of memory bandwidth, the NPU sits at 60 GB/s—so FastFlowLM had to attack the problem with software-led tiling, compression, and scheduling.
       items: